 Joshua C.L.
 Stepney was born in South Plainfield NJ, and has worked most his life to understand and utilize the power of music and the arts for peace and community.
 Joshua is a self-taught musician, vocalist, woodworker, artist and general creative.
 With hopes to give independent artists of all disciplines a platform to do more for their local communities, he developed a youth program called the Peace Culture Club in 2013 while launching a consulting company called “La’Sol Promotions”.
 His ambition to help underprivileged youth grow and learn about peacemaking techniques led him to create opportunities through the arts that may not have been otherwise possible for them.
 This same passion led him to connect with the local CTTT group based in Richmond VA.
 His experiences in the circles and at the 2016 National Gathering and Leadership Training Institute motivated him to become more involved.
 His prayer is to spread love throughout this great nation, promoting the arts, peace/racial healing, and conflict resolution wherever he goes.

 Rusty Vaughan was born and raised in Winston-Salem, NC.
 He has lived in Tampa Bay, Atlanta, and now resides in Maryland.
 His first contact with CTTT was at the 2012 National Gathering at the request of Eric Anderson, a DNA cousin and the descendent of slaves in Hopkinsville, KY.
-Since then Rusty has attended several Mid-Atlantic Regional Group gatherings as well as the 2014 National Gathering.
-As a co-facilitator with Lynda Davis (met at 2014 National Gathering), Rusty is helping to create groups based on CTTT principals in the Baltimore/Washington/Annapolis area.
-Rusty is very interested in genealogy and in creating a process to help people open to understanding of the relationship slavery has to our lives today.
-Having experienced the sit-ins at Woolworth’s, the marches, the first day of school integration, legal segregation, the anger, and the biases of the 50’s that still linger today, Rusty is motivated to contribute to change.
+Since then Rusty has attended several Mid-Atlantic Regional Group gatherings as well as the 2014 and 2016 National Gatherings.
+Rusty is active in racial justice work in the Mid-Atlantic states and is helping to create groups based on CTTT principals in the Baltimore/Washington/Annapolis metro as well as in further areas of Virginia, Maryland, and Pennsylvania.
+Rusty is interested in genealogy and in creating a process to help people open to understanding of the relationship slavery has in forming our lives today.
+Having experienced the sit-ins at Woolworth’s, the marches, the first day of school integration, legal segregation, the anger, and the biases of the 50’s that still linger, Rusty is motivated to contribute to change.

 To send a message to the full Board, or to individual Board Members, please click here.